Categories

 There are plenty of tools available to help marketing and sales coordinate and manage their leads.
 In fact, it’s likely that your existing CRM has some features that can help you generate and manage leads.
 Whatever you use, make sure it captures all the data you need at every point in the customer journey, can help you tag and score leads, and arms your sales team as well as your marketing team with everything they need to turn a lead into a conversion.

-Many marketers feel like they know their sales funnel inside and out, when in reality they are blind to an entire—and vital—sales channel: phone calls.
+Often times call tracking is overlooked or forgotten.
+However, when this happens marketers who feel like they know their sales funnel inside and out are blind to an entire—and vital—sales channel: phone calls.
 Call tracking can be a critical addition to your lead management toolbox.
 Not only does it help with call attribution and lead management, but it also integrates with other analytics and customer management tools, giving you a complete picture of your leads—as they travel online and offline.

-It can feel tempting to dance when the leads rain down, but cultivating your lead management strategy can ensure that the leads you get are top-quality and likely to convert—and that will matter even more in times of drought.
-Remember that your marketing and sales teams need data and need to be coordinated.
-Keep this in mind as you continue to fine-tune your lead management strategy and you’re sure to improve your lead generation—all year ‘round.
+It can feel tempting to dance when the leads rain down, but a good lead manager knows that cultivating your lead management strategy ensures that the leads you get are top-quality and likely to convert—and that will matter even more in times of drought.
+Remember that your marketing and sales teams need the right data and need to be coordinated.
+Keep this in mind as you continue to fine-tune your lead management strategy and you’re sure to improve your lead generation—all year-’round.

-Want to learn more about how CallTrackingMetrics is helping sales and marketing teams collaborate more effectively?
-Request a product demo!
+Want to learn more about how CallTrackingMetrics is helping lead managers be more effective?
+Book a Demo!